anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 2. Output inside your blog.

-== Upgrade Notice ==

-When this plugin is disabled, your blogs will show your [third] shortcodes as is which may reveal your parameters.

 == Changelog ==

-Please view the original development at: https://github.com/bimalpoudel/hosted-content-importer for details, further plans and todos.
+Please view the original development at: https://goo.gl/89KgSC for details, further plans and todos.

 = 1.0 =
-* cURL follow redirections - now can use shortend URLs.
+* cURL follow redirects - now can use shortened URLs.
 * Added usage examples in readme.md.

+== Upgrade Notice ==

+When this plugin is disabled, your blogs will show your [third] shortcode as it is, which may reveal your associated parameters.